-- 2. Remove load from wheel.
-This can be accomplished by jacking a very small distance. - 3.
-Remove the snap ring from the shaft. - 4.
-The wheel shaft is held in position by a flat washer and nut on the adjustment bolt.
-Removal of this bolt allows removal of the axle. - 5.
-Pull the axle toward the center of the crane.
-Completely remove the axle from the truck and store in a safe place. - 6.
-The wheel is now free.
-Attach sling and lift wheel. - 7.
-The bearings are held by internal snap rings.
-It is necessary to remove these snap rings for bearing removal. - 8.
-The wheel axle is held in position by an axle keeper plate which is fastened to the truck weldment by two socket head cap screws with lock washers.
-Removal of these screws allows removal of the axle key.
-The axle key fits into a milled area of the gear wheel axle.
-Removal of the axle key allows removal of the axle. - 9.
-Replace wheels in reverse order of disassembly.
+- Remove load from wheel axle.
+This can be accomplished by jacking a very small distance or by driving a tapered wedge between the bottom of the end truck and the top of the rail.
+Position wedge or jack between the wheel and the girder. - The wheel axle is held in position by an axle keeper plate which is fastened to the truck weldment by two socket head cap screw with lock washers.
+Removal of these screws allows for removal of the key plate.
+The key plate fits into a milled area of the wheel axle. - Pull the axle towards the center of the crane.
+Completely remove the axle from the end truck and store it in a safe place. - The wheel is now free.
+Roll the wheel directly up the crane rail.
+Maintaining a secure hold so that the wheel does not fall from the runway. - Replace wheels in reverse order of disassembly.
 It is recommended that the bearings be replaced when replacing wheels.